59 Pages Posted: 23 Nov 2014 Last revised: 13 Apr 2017

-Blockholder monitoring is key to good corporate governance, but blockholders large enough to exercise significant unilateral influence are rare.
-As a result mechanisms that enable small blockholders to exert collective influence are important.
-It is alleged that institutional blockholders (implicitly) coordinate when intervening in firms, with one acting as the “lead” activist and others as peripheral activists, or “wolf pack” members.
+Blockholder monitoring is key to corporate governance, but blockholders large enough to exercise significant unilateral influence are rare.
+Mechanisms that enable small blockholders to exert collective influence are therefore important.
+It is alleged that institutional blockholders sometimes implicitly coordinate their interventions, with one acting as “lead” activist and others as periphera l”wolf pack” members.
 We present a model of wolf pack activism.
-Our model formalizes a source of complementarity across the engagement strategies of activists and highlights the catalytic role played by the leader.
-We also characterize share acquisition by wolf pack members and the leader, providing testable implications on ownership and price dynamics in wolf pack formation.
+Our model formalizes a key source of complementarity across the engagement strategies of activists and highlights the catalytic role played by the leader.
+We also characterize share acquisition in pack formation, providing testable implications on ownership and price dynamics.

 Suggested Citation: Suggested Citation